plokhotnyuk/jsoniter-scala/README.md

 sbt -no-colors clean 'benchmark/jmh:run -prof gc .*Benchmark.*' >results.txt
 ```

-Results of benchmark can be stored in different formats: csv, json, etc. All supported formats can be listed by:
+Results of benchmark can be stored in different formats: *.csv, *.json, etc. All supported formats can be listed by:
 ```sh
 sbt 'benchmark/jmh:run -lrf
 ```

-Results that stored in json can be easy plotted by [JMH Visualizer](http://jmh.morethan.io/) by drugging & droping of
+Results that are stored in JSON can be easy plotted by [JMH Visualizer](http://jmh.morethan.io/) by drugging & dropping
-your file to the drop zone.
+of your file to the drop zone.

 More info about extras, including `jmh.extras.Async` and ability to generate flame graphs see in
 [Sbt-JMH docs](https://github.com/ktoso/sbt-jmh)